There are a number of different gifting strategies available for planned giving. Each has its advantages and disadvantages.

 In some cases the death benefit could be part of donor’s taxable estate

 The information in this article is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
-You are encouraged to seek advice from an independent tax or legal professional.
+You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
-This material was written and prepared by Broadridge Advisor Solutions. © 2020 Broadridge Investor Communications, Inc.
+This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Communications, Inc.